Public PreK-12 Education

 The right conversations lead to the right actions.
 In 2010, I started this work to have the right conversations about our students’ different educational experiences in MPS.
 I was compelled to run for school board at-large because of the lack of transparent discussions about data showing appalling education disparities.
 While improvements have been made, these disparities continue, making our progress to close the gaps too slow.
 Gaps are about access.
 Access requires adequate resources.
 Our state constitution requires the legislature to provide an adequate public K-12 education for all young Minnesotans.
 It is the legislature’s affirmative duty and our children’s fundamental right.
 This constitutional responsibility will not be fulfilled until we:

-- Putting forth constructive solutions to protect our schools and students’ academic experience while balancing our current budget with a $33 million deficit.
+- Put forth constructive solutions to protect our schools and students’ academic experience while balancing our budget.
+For example:

-- I proposed December 2017 to direct the Superintendent to reduce testing, evaluations and data collection to the state minimum, only what is legally required.
+- In December 2017 I proposed to direct the Superintendent to reduce testing, evaluations and data collection to the state minimum, only what is legally required.
 Having only the support of Directors Jourdain, Felder and Walser, this motion was defeated 5-4.

 - I proposed a resolution in March 2018 to further reduce administration and reallocate money to middle and high schools.
 In April, this resolution passed, providing resources to 16 schools and nearly 12,000 students, saving over 100 school based union jobs, and reversing much of the harm to our middle and high schools that were disparately impacted by the devastating cuts to schools.